Yook74/Sylok/README.md

 # Sylok
-Taylor University Battleships AI Contest Contender This is what I do in my spare time now
+Taylor University Battleships AI Contest Contender.
+This is what I do in my spare time now